aosabook/500lines/functionalDB/chapter.md

 Adding an entity requires us to do three things:

-* prepare the entity for addition (by giving it an id and a timestamp)
+* prepare the entity for addition (by giving it an ID and a timestamp)
 * place the entity in storage
 * update indexes as necessary

-These steps are performed in the *add-entity* function
+These steps are performed in the `add-entity` function
 ````clojure
 (defn add-entity [db ent]
    (let [[fixed-ent next-top-id] (fix-new-entity db ent)